Spanish — MA, MHS

 The MA requires at least 30 semester hours including 4 credit hours for thesis.

 Candidates for the MHS must earn a minimum of 36 semester hours in their major, but no thesis is required.
 A concentration consisting of 6 semester hours of graduate-level courses in a related ﬁeld or ﬁelds may be earned as part of the MHS degree.
-These 6 hours do not have to be taken in the Department of Foreign Languages and Literatures.
+These 6 hours do not have to be taken in the Department of World Languages, Literatures, and Cultures.

 Both degrees require satisfactory performance on the comprehensive examinations.

-A reading knowledge of one other foreign language is required.
-This knowledge may be demonstrated by earning a passing score on the foreign language proﬁciency test or by completing the ﬁrst-year sequence (or equivalent) of the foreign language with a grade of B or better.
+Reading knowledge of one other world language is required.
+This knowledge may be demonstrated by earning a passing score on the proficiency test for that language or by completing the first-year sequence (or equivalent) in that language with a grade of B or better.

 Graduate teaching assistantships are available to qualiﬁed students.
 For more information, please contact the department.

-All MA-Spanish or MHS graduate students are required to take FLSP 7090 Introduction to College Level Spanish Instruction.
+All MA-Spanish or MHS graduate students are required to take FLSP 7090 Intro College Level Span Inst.
 For more information, check the student handbook available from the department.